rpadgettdenver/500_ED_Risk_Retro_BP/docs/penalty_calculation_source_of_truth.md

 - [ ] Handle MAI buildings with special rules
 - [ ] Account for never-benchmarked buildings differently
 - [ ] Store both target year and payment year for each penalty
+- [ ] For ACO path, use First Interim Target EUI for 2028 target

 ---